systemcarl/weblog/articles/about-me.md

 If you have any questions, comments, or suggestions, please feel free to reach
     out to me.

+[^adams]: If you're not familiar with the references, all the headings in this
+    article are lifted from popular [Douglas Adams] quotes.
+I highly recommend reading his works, if you haven't already.
+Douglas Adams was a brilliant satirist and his philosophy and sense of humor has
+    always inspired me.

 [*Star Trek*]: https://en.wikipedia.org/wiki/Star_Trek
 [*Jurassic Park*]: https://en.wikipedia.org/wiki/Jurassic_Park_(novel)
 [tabletop role-playing game]: